 You can listen to stories about Yolŋu seasons, the work we do with our hands, bush food and medicines, stories from our old people and stories for our young people.

 Daphne Banyawarra, Bula’Bula Arts Chairperson 2021

-Bobby Bunungurr is Ganalbingu and is from Gurrwiliny (Arafura Swamp).
-His people are fresh ‘water people’.
-In this interview Bobby speaks in his own language Ganalbiŋu, about Yolŋu survival, bush foods, and the introduction and health impact of introduced ‘balanda foods’.
-Bobby goes on to talk about tradition life and culture and how this has
+In this episode, Bobby speaks in his own language Ganalbiŋu, about Yolŋu survival, bush foods, and the introduction and health impact of introduced ‘balanda foods’.

 Dhäwu Raminging’puy (stories about Ramingining) was generously supported by: